aslatter/aws-eks-sandbox/README.md

 I haven't put too much though into the structure of the various terraform outputs, sorry.

-This is not a "production ready" EKS deployment, as the "public access" variables control access to both the front-end load-balancer and the EKS control-plane.
-Also I have done very little testing & tuning - this repo was created as a learning exercise.

-# What's missing
+This repo is constructed as a learning exercise and to learn how to provision things on AWS and is not intended to be "production ready".

+Noted deficiencies:

+* I don't really install workloads into the cluster when I test upgrades
+* The ingress-controller does not update CRDs
+* There's no CSI controller installed
+* The same IP-allwo-list is applied to both the front-end load-balancer as the k8s API server and other resources
-* TLS (edge or in-cluster)
+* No in-cluster TLS
-* Node-local DNS
-* Node OS-image upgrading
+* No workload observability

 # Structure